fmohr/lccv/README.md

 address = {Los Alamitos, CA, USA}, month = {aug}
 }
+```

 Note that the supplement material can be downloaded on the above link in the *Web Extra* menu.
-```

-We are actively revising a version of this paper for a rigorously peer-reviewed journal.